-Monthly reports are provided to DOM by the contractor and reviewed by DOM staff.
+Monthly reports are submitted by the contractor and reviewed by DOM staff.

 7. Distribution of Waiver Operational and Administrative Functions.
 In the following table, specify the entity or entities that have responsibility for conducting each of the waiver operational and administrative functions listed (check each that applies):